 We start by considering the addition of private equity investments in the target date glide path.
-The box below provides a brief primer on private equity, including expectations for what the category can add from a portfolio construction perspective.
 Understanding the characteristics of the alternative asset categories considered is critical as it informs where to source the assets for the strategic alternative allocation.
 For example, assets may come from all return-seeking assets, all risk-reducing assets, specific asset categories or a combination.
 The decision on where to source assets from is a function of the total fund objective and the purpose of adding the alternative investments.

 While private equity does provide some diversification, it primarily seeks long-term outperformance versus public equity, and as such the private equity allocation is sourced directly from public equities.
-Exhibit 2 on the following page shows two glide paths utilizing private equity in their strategic allocations.
+Exhibit 3 on the following page shows two glide paths utilizing private equity in their strategic allocations.
 The more conservative of the two begins with 10% of the public equity allocation invested in private equity, trending to 0% at retirement.
-The second glide path starts with 20% of the public equity allocation in private equity, trending to 10% at retirement and 0% by 10 years post-retirement.